Economy / December 12, 2024

 The villain in this story is corporate America.
 Democrats can side with corporate interests, or they can win elections.
 But they cannot do both.
 As a mill worker once wrote to FDR: “Mr. Roosevelt is the only man we ever had in the White House who understood my boss is a son-of-a-bitch.”
 Democrats must invoke the FDR ethos, and for God’s sake, no Democratic candidate should ever call themselves a “capitalist” ever again.

-Economic inequality and insecurity are typically framed in terms of inflation, and it’s true, the cost of nearly everything skyrocketed during Covid and never came down despite inflation’s coming down to normal levels well over a year before the election.
-But inflation is largely a problem because so many workers have so few mechanisms—like collective bargaining—to ensure they can keep, or purchase, a larger slice of what the economy produces.
+Economic inequality and insecurity are typically framed in terms of inflation, and it’s true, the cost of nearly everything skyrocketed during Covid and never came down, despite inflation’s coming down to normal levels well over a year before the election.
+But inflation is largely a problem because so many workers have so few mechanisms—like collective bargaining—to ensure that they can keep, or purchase, a larger slice of what the economy produces.

 Republicans have long understood the necessity of a strong labor movement for Democrats to be successful.
-That’s why, in our state, Governor Scott Walker and a Republican legislature effectively took away bargaining rights for public sector unions in 2011, and constrained private-sector unions in 2015 by making Wisconsin a “right to work” state.
+That’s why, in our state, Governor Scott Walker and a Republican legislature effectively took away bargaining rights for public-sector unions in 2011, and constrained private-sector unions in 2015 by making Wisconsin a “right to work” state.
 Most Democrats in Wisconsin now understand this, which is why we are poised, after the work union members did to win a state Supreme Court election in April 2023, to overturn Act 10 in the courts, and why Democrats picked up seats in the state legislature here in spite of Trump’s win this year.
 Nationally, Democrats must do what they have done in Wisconsin: show up at our union meetings and picket lines and connect economic messages directly to those of unions, so working people can see their livelihoods connected with Democrats.
 Democratic candidates need to publicly and vocally show up to help organize new workers in unions, too, so we can build a more vibrant labor movement capable of building political power for the long term.

 There is not one weird trick or talking point or celebrity endorsement Democrats can use to win back power.
 But we can do it.
 To become the majority party that they have been for much of the last 100 years again, Democrats must offer a true vision (and then win policies) that can tangibly improve the lives of all working people in a meaningful way.